What if Home Depot had A dressing room?

 When I found a print I liked, I held up the medium.
 It looked too tapered so I grabbed a large and went to the fitting rooms.

 As I walked to my changing room I passed pegs with number tags on them.
 I figured during busy times they must give these to people entering as a security precaution.

 That is to say, I attempted to try on the large; my arm wouldn’t go through the sleeve.
 I put my shirt back on, walked out to grab the extra-large and returned to the fitting room with not a word from the girl.

 I again took off my shirt to try on the extra-large.
 I couldn’t button it.
 This time I just walked out looking like some Elvis impersonator from Canada in a red, white, and black check shirt unbuttoned to the waist.

-I had to search the racks to find an XXL, returned to the dressing room - it fit.
+I had to search the racks to find an XXL, returned to the changing room - it fit.

 My time spent = 20 minutes.